This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Sauté vegetables: Melt the butter in a large skillet over medium-high heat until it begins to slightly brown around the edges.
-Sauté the onion, celery, and green pepper in the hot butter until softened, about 5 minutes.
+• Sauté vegetables: Melt the 3 tablespoons butter in a large skillet over medium-high heat until it begins to slightly brown around the edges.
+Sauté the 1 cup diced onion, 1/2 cup chopped celery, and 1/2 cup diced green bell pepper in the hot butter until softened, about 5 minutes.
 Stir only to prevent burning.
-Add the Cajun seasoning and stir to combine.
+Add the 1 tablespoon Cajun Spice Seasoning and stir to combine.

 sauteed onions, peppers, and celery with Cajun seasoning.

-• Make the roux: Sprinkle the flour onto the vegetable mixture, stir to coat, and cook for 3 to 4 minutes.
+• Make the roux: Sprinkle 2 tablespoons all-purpose flour onto the vegetable mixture, stir to coat, and cook for 3 to 4 minutes.

 Flour sprinkled on top of vegetables to make roux.

-• Add sauce ingredients: Stir in the tomatoes; cook until tomato juice begins to brown on the bottom of the pan, about 3 minutes.
-Whisk chicken broth into the vegetable mixture, stirring until smooth.
-Add the bay leaf.
+• Add sauce ingredients: Stir in 1/2 cup diced tomatoes; cook until tomato juice begins to brown on the bottom of the pan, about 3 minutes.
+Whisk 2 cups chicken stock into the vegetable mixture, stirring until smooth.
+Add the 1 bay leaf.
 Bring to a simmer and cook until slightly thickened and reduced to a gravy consistency, 3 to 5 minutes.
-Stir in the Worcestershire sauce and hot sauce.
+Stir in the 1/2 teaspoon Worcestershire sauce and 1 dash of hot sauce.

 thickened sauce for Crawfish Étouffée recipe.

-• Warm seafood: Stir crawfish (or langostino) into etouffee sauce.
+• Warm seafood: Stir 12 ounces cooked crawfish (or langostino) into étouffée sauce.
 Since the seafood is already cooked, cook it in the sauce just until it is heated through.
 Remove the pan from heat and taste.
-Season with salt, to taste.
+Season with 1/2 teaspoon salt, to taste.
 Remove bay leaf before serving.

 Adding cooked crawfish to etouffee sauce.

-• Serve over white rice and garnish with green onions.
+• Serve over cooked medium or long grain white rice and garnish with 1/4 cup sliced green onions.

 Notes